-Behavioral and Implementation Science Core
+Behavioral & Implementation Science Core

 Provide technical assistance and training on all aspects of qualitative and mixed-methods behavioral research including study design, data collection, implementation, analysis and manuscript preparation